packages

 Temporal filtering

-We now want to filter all positions of the tag before the bird was released.
-Since it usually takes a bit of time until birds are adjusted from the catching and getting used to the new tag, we also exclude 24 hours after release.
-Sometimes the tag still gives data after it fell off or the bird died, in this case we can exclude these positions too.
-To identify such circumstances, it can help to plot for example the last 1000 positions of each tag (see vignette: plotting data).
+Here, we show examples of filtering the data by timestamp.
+First, we want to filter all positions of the tag before the bird was released.
+Becasue the birds need to adjust after being caught and fitted with a tag, we additionally exclude the first 24 hours after release.
+Similarly, we can exclude positions at the end, e.g. after the tag fell off, or the bird died, etc. To identify such circumstances, it can be helpful to plot the last 1,000 positions for each tag (see vignette: plotting data).

 all_tags_path <- system.file(